 - A person’s injury that requires medical attention beyond first aid;

 - Damage to the vessel that results in more than $2,000, or in the vessel’s total loss;

 - A person’s disappearance from a vessel under circumstances that point to death or injury.

 The reporting authority can be the state where the accident occurred, the state in which the vessel was numbered, or – if the vessel does not have a number – the state where the vehicle was mostly used.
 If the operator is deceased or cannot make the report because of injuries, then the vessel’s owner must do so.
 For less serious incidents a report must be made within ten days of an occurrence if there is damage to the property or vessel.

 If you find yourself the victim of a boating accident, consult attorneys trained in the rules and regulations governing watercraft mishaps.
 At Wattel & York, Attorneys At Law, our Phoenix boat accident lawyers have extensive experience handling watercraft injury cases.
 We take every necessary step to investigate the possible causes of your accident so that you receive full compensation for any pain and suffering you have endured.

 At Wattel & York, our services go beyond simply ensuring that you receive adequate compensation for injuries sustained in a boating accident.
 Our motor vehicle accident lawyers will also seek out the appropriate medical specialist for your injuries and will work with that specialist to ensure that payment for his or her services is delayed until your case is completed by settlement or trial.

-If you or someone you know has been the victim of a boating accident and died, contact a Phoenix, AZ wrongful death lawyer at Wattel & York, Attorneys At Law toll-free at (877) 572-4143.
-You can also submit a simple case form on our website.
+If you or someone you know has been the victim of a boating accident and died, contact a Phoenix, AZ wrongful death lawyer at Wattel & York, Attorneys At Law toll-free at this phone number: (877) 333-9545.
+You can also submit a simple case form below.